-- Individual counselling, with on-going instruction in personal and social development.
+- Individual counseling, with on-going instruction in personal and social development.

-- Mediation sessions
+- Mediation sessions.

-- 3-way conference between administrator, student and parent
+- 3-way conference between administrator, student and parent.

-- Individual behavior plan/chart
+- Individual behavior plan/ contract

-- in consultation with Counselor Home-school reporting system (via email, behavior plan or Student Planner)

-- Behavior Contract

-- School-based community service
+- School-based community service.

-- Replacement/ repair of damaged property
+- Replacement/ repair of damaged property.

-- Restriction of privileges and activities
+- Restriction of privileges and activities.

-- Internal or external suspension
+- Internal or external suspension.

-- Referral to Principal for possible dismissal or nonrenewal
+- Referral to Principal for possible dismissal or nonrenewal.

 - All actions taken with regards to the Behavioral Management Procedures are decided by the High School Leadership Team.

-\Students will neither be allowed to smoke nor be in possession of tobacco or e-cigarette (vaping) products under any circumstances on the GAA campus, including all of the parking lots.
+Students will neither be allowed to smoke nor be in possession of tobacco or e-cigarette (vaping) products under any circumstances on the GAA campus, including all of the parking lots.
 This also applies to all school related functions whether on or off campus.
-Anyone caught smoking, smelling of smoke or where the preponderance of evidence indicates the student was smoking or with a smoker but did not report the violation will automatically be given a suspension.
+Anyone caught smoking, smelling of smoke or where the preponderance of evidence indicates the student was smoking or with a student who was smoking but did not report the violation will automatically be given a suspension.

-\Unlawful possession, use, or sale of any controlled substance or alcoholic beverage (including being under the influence of) is a serious matter, and a violation of the laws of our host country, the United Arab Emirates.
-Any infraction, including possession of drug paraphernalia while under the supervision of the school subjects a student to expulsion.
-GAA reserves the right to monitor its students' health through medical testing for illegal substances should it be deemed necessary by the school administration.
+Unlawful possession, use, or sale of any controlled substance or alcoholic beverage (including being under the influence of) is a serious matter, and a violation of the laws of our host country, the United Arab Emirates.
+Any infraction, including possession of drug paraphernalia while under the supervision of the school, subjects a student to expulsion and potential incarceration.
+GAA honors the local authority's guidelines as it relates to illegal substances.

-\Sexual harassment is defined as "unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, made by someone from or in the educational setting."
+Sexual harassment is defined as "unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, made by someone from or in the educational setting."
 This can also include, but is not limited to, sharing inappropriate pictures via email and on the Internet and inappropriate sexual advances conveyed in online forums such as social network, chats and email.
 School policy makes it clear that a student may be suspended from school or recommended for expulsion if the Head of School determines that the student has committed sexual harassment.